 Teaching students with SEND is a whole school responsibility.
 Central to the work of every teacher is a continuous cycle of planning, teaching assessment and evaluation that takes account of the wide range of abilities, aptitudes and interests of the students (Assess/Plan/Do/Review, Code of Practice: 2015).
-The majority of students at St Edwards learn and progress through quality first teaching in the classroom and differentiated arrangements.
+Most students at St Edward's School learn and progress through quality first teaching in the classroom and differentiated arrangements.